swaniejuhng/swaniejuhng.github.io/_pages/about.md

 More info about configuring academicpages can be found in [the guide](https://academicpages.github.io/markdown/).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful. -->

 I am a third-year PhD candidate in the Computer Science Department at Stony Brook University, currently working with [Prof. H. Andrew Schwartz](https://www3.cs.stonybrook.edu/~has/).
 I received my Bachelor's Degree in Business Administration and Computer Science from Sogang University.
-I am  My research interest lies in applying NLP and Machine Learning applications to solving Psychology problems, specifically depression and anxiety.
+My research interest lies in applying NLP and Machine Learning applications to solving Psychology problems, specifically depression and anxiety.

 Updates
 ------
 *